exoteriklabs/OpenKeyFlow/SECURITY.md

 ## Scope of Security

 OpenKeyFlow is a local-first, offline desktop app.
-All data is stored locally and encrypted via AES.
+All data is stored locally and will soon be encrypted via AES.

 You can help us improve by reporting any of the following:
 - Flaws in encryption or insecure file handling